StanfordMSL/msl_quad/docs/source/references.rst

     :description lang=en: Main page for reference related documentation.

 .. important::
-    If you find our work useful for your research, please citing us.
+    If you find our work useful for your research, please cite our publications.

     .. code-block:: bibtex